 Technology and convenience have changed the way people are shopping for their groceries.
 Stores are doing what they can to meet shoppers’ needs and keep them safe during the health crisis.
 Today, it’s possible to shop for groceries without setting foot in a grocery store.

 While this is a convenient way to get food that minimizes both human contact and time spent in the kitchen, it might be wise to consider the costs that come with it.
-These include not only the price of the meal itself, but delivery fees, tips and often service fees.
+These include not only the price of the meal itself, but delivery fees, tips and service fees.

 Meal kit subscriptions